-You see there is a great deal of deception going on in the world of credit scores.
-Most sources out there do not use FICO scoring.
-Instead they use imitations and infer they are FICO.
+That’s because there is a great deal of variation in the world of credit scores.
+Many sources out there do not use FICO scoring, but instead use other types of credit scores.

 More than 1,000 different scoring models?!